1Yr·

 Yield calculation of modern money market ETFs

-short-term (e.g. Euro) interest rate €STR (is always just below the prime rate, shows current money market transactions) ***
+Short-term (e.g. euro) interest rate €STR (always just below key interest rates, shows current money market transactions) ***

 Utilization thesis

-Banks pass on sometimes more and sometimes less interest to the consumer at different times, depending on the strategy and account type.
-In order not to be dependent on the strategy of the house bank, a money market ETF is suitable as long as the interest rates of the mapped interest rate are higher than the offers of the bank (or on average higher than offers of other banks to which one could switch)
+Banks pass on more or less interest to the consumer at different times, depending on the strategy and account type.
+In order not to be dependent on the strategy of the house bank, a money market ETF is suitable as long as the interest rates of the interest rate shown are higher than the bank's offers (or are higher on average than offers from other banks to which one could switch)

-The risk is much lower than that of a capital market investment, the changes are exactly predictable.
+The risk is significantly lower than that of a capital market investment and the changes are precisely predictable.

 Xtrackers EUR Overnight Rate Swap UCITS ETF 1C

-Xtrackers provider, belongs to DWS Group (841 billion under management, in comparison: DEKA (savings bank) manages 372 billion)
+Xtrackers provider, part of the DWS Group (841 billion under management, in comparison: DEKA (savings bank) manages 372 billion)

-UCITS ETF ETF subject to EU UCITS rules
+UCITS ETF ETF subject to the UCITS rules of the EU

-If the key interest rates would remain at the current level, the above mentioned $XEON would gain approx. 3.66% p.a..
+If key interest rates were to remain at their current level, the above-mentioned $XEON would gain approx. 3.66% p.a. in value.

-(ETFs can always be bought and sold when the stock exchange is open, i.e. in Germany alone basically on weekdays from 9 a.m. to 5 p.m.).
+(ETFs can always be bought and sold when the stock exchange is open, i.e. on weekdays from 9 a.m. to 5 p.m. in Germany alone).

-At my house bank (ING) I get 1% on the overnight deposit account.
-This is where my nest egg is, because I don't want to depend on a fast money payout from my broker.
-(Since there is no guarantee how fast the money is transferred back from the clearing account, even if in practice it is usually a few days).
+I get 1% on my call money account at my bank (ING).
+This is my nest egg, as I don't want to be dependent on my broker paying out money quickly.
+(As there is no guarantee how quickly the money will be transferred back from the clearing account, even if in practice it is usually a few days)

-All further savings, which should serve the preservation of assets, I store in the $XEON, (buy the ETF via my broker) until the interest rate of the €STR is below the interest rate of my overnight account (1%).
-Then I sell the ETF through the broker, so I transfer the total amount back to my house bank.
+I store all other savings that are intended to preserve assets in the $XEON (buy the ETF via my broker) until the interest rate of the €STR is below the interest rate of my call money account (1%).
+Then I sell the ETF via the broker, i.e. transfer the total amount back to my house bank.

 *Money market

-On the money market, companies, governments and banks borrow money on a short-term basis.
-Loans are always granted slightly below the current key interest rate.
-The central bank uses this rate to control how much it is worthwhile for all parties involved to grant loans, etc. The central bank's interest rate is the key rate.
+Companies, governments and banks borrow money on the money market in the short term.
+Loans are always granted slightly below the current prime rate.
+The central bank uses this to control how worthwhile it is for all parties involved to grant loans etc.

 *** €STR

-The €STR is correlated with the key interest rates; it reflects the cost of euro overnight loans from banks located in the euro area.
+The €STR correlates with key interest rates, it reflects the cost of euro overnight loans from banks based in the euro area.

-The €STR is based entirely on daily confidential statistical data on money market transactions collected in accordance with the Money Market Statistical Reporting (MMSR) regulation.
+The €STR is based entirely on daily confidential statistical data on money market transactions collected in accordance with the Money Market Statistical Reporting Regulation (MMSR).

-See instantaneous ESTR price in the dashboard here:
+See the current ESTR price in the dashboard here:

 https://www.ecb.europa.eu/stats/financial_markets_and_interest_rates/euro_short-term_rate/html/eurostr_overview.en.html#calc

-High prime rates lead to rising account interest rates (e.g. on savings accounts, overnight deposit accounts, time deposit accounts), low ones to falling account interest rates, as banks want to attract customers by partially passing on these rates.
+High key interest rates lead to rising account interest rates (e.g. on savings accounts, call money accounts, fixed-term deposit accounts), while low key interest rates lead to falling account interest rates, as banks want to attract customers by passing on some of this interest.

-2 contracting parties enter into a contract that cash flows will be exchanged on specified terms.
+2 contracting parties conclude a contract to exchange payment flows under certain conditions.
 In this case, short-term bonds.

 Swap risks: https://www.fe.training/free-resources/financial-markets/swap-risks/

-The whole very understandable as a financial flow video:
+The whole thing is very easy to understand as a financial flow video:

 https://www.youtube.com/watch?v=Obmjt4USeXQ

-Has also been written before from Xtrackers profile:
+Has also been written before from the Xtrackers profile:

 https://app.getquin.com/activity/VqQlgUhtaB